 This is not just about connecting with people who ascribe to traditional religions.
 The goal is to enable and encourage all people – including atheists and others who reject any notion of religion or spirituality.
 Atheists have their own deeply held personal principles and beliefs.
 Those are relevant to the workplace too.

-What are people lacking and really longing for at work?
+What do people really lack and long for at work?

 There’s this great story that everybody here’s probably heard time and again.
 It has to do with two bricklayers.
-They’re doing the exact same job.
+They’re doing the same job.
 You ask the first bricklayer, “What are you doing?”
 He says, “Well, I’m making bricks.
 That’s what I do for a living.”
-Then you ask the other person doing the exact same thing.
-He responds with “I’m making a cathedral to honor the most high God.”
+Then you ask the other person to do the same thing.
+He responds with, “I’m making a cathedral to honor the highest God.”

-What is the most important question leaders should be asking employees?
+What is the most important question leaders should ask employees?

 Kent: I ask, “Do you feel like you have freedom here to be yourself?
 And to fulfill your personal goals?
 Your destiny?
 If not, what’s holding you back?
 What are we doing wrong?
 How can we help you connect your passions, skills, and fundamental calling to your work here?”
 I think that gets at a crucial question.

 If I care about you, I will want to know what your workplace “calling” is.
-I don’t want you to feel like you have to go underground and be secretive about it.
-In fact, if you are being secretive about it, that could be counterproductive.
-In cultures where people feel they can only discuss their core beliefs with those who they know share the same beliefs, the result is distrust and fear.
+It would be best if you didn’t feel like you have to go underground and be secretive about it.
+In fact, if you are secretive about it, that could be counterproductive.
+In cultures where people feel they can only discuss their core beliefs with those they know share the same beliefs, the result is distrust and fear.
 People worry about what “those others” might think about them.
 The echo chamber doesn’t generate any new ideas or new energy.

-Now as I’m saying all of this, I want to make clear that I don’t advocate forcing people to talk about their core principles.
+Now, as I’m saying all of this, I want to clarify that I don’t advocate forcing people to talk about their core principles.
 That’s inconsistent with the ideas I’m advocating.
 Freedom of “religious” expression includes freedom to remain silent.
-But my experience over many years is that, when we really desire to understand people’s core belief systems, many are thrilled to open up.
-When a few people do this, we see that the openness is contagious.
+But my experience over many years is that when we really desire to understand people’s core belief systems, many are thrilled to open up.
+When a few people do this, we see that openness is contagious.
 In my experience, it’s a very positive result.
 People begin to learn from each other.
-They get to know their differences, and they begin to see the tremendous common calling that they have.
+They get to know their differences, and they begin to see the tremendous common calling they have.
 The bonds of deep friendship and mutual respect that result are transformational.

 There are creative ways to pose this foundational question.
 We can encourage a workplace culture that’s respectful of religious diversity by promoting events such as panel discussions among employees talking about how their faith impacts their work.
 Is it relevant?
-How does it impact my decisions on a regular basis?
-How does it impact with the way that I interact with people of other faiths?
+How does it impact my decisions regularly?
+How does it impact the way that I interact with people of other faiths?
 How does it impact the way I treat gays and lesbians?
-How does it impact how I treat Muslims and Atheists and all different types of diverse people that I engage with?
-Get the legitimate questions out on the table and let people talk about it freely and positive things will be happening.
+How does it impact how I treat Muslims and Atheists and all different types of diverse people I engage with?
+Get the legitimate questions out on the table and let people talk about it freely, and positive things will be happening.

-What is the most important question employees should be asking leaders?
+What is the most important question employees should ask leaders?

 Kent: I would ask leaders, “How can we inspire our diverse employees to be all that they can be at work?”
 How can we avoid stifling people of faith in particular?

-Bill: What is the most important question we should be asking ourselves?
+What is the most important question we should ask ourselves?

-We want our people to live what they believe so that they can be connected to their work with a full heart.
+We want our people to live what they believe to be connected to their work with a full heart.

 Now I should say this: We shouldn’t be naïve.
-There are some belief systems that are toxic.
+Some belief systems are toxic.
 Here I’m referring to core beliefs that deplore people of other faiths or people of other races, economic classes, genders or sexual orientations, or people who eat a particular food, or systems that celebrate selfish exercise of personal power without constraint at other people’s expense.
-We must not require people to approve or condone lifestyles, behaviors or belief systems that conflict with their own religion.
+We must not require people to approve or condone lifestyles, behaviors, or belief systems that conflict with their own religion.
 However, we’ve all heard of extreme belief systems that advocate death for all “unbelievers,” and the like.
-My experience in the US has been such toxic belief systems are extremely rare in the workplace, and are never expressed by workers.
+My US experience has been such toxic belief systems are scarce in the workplace and are never expressed by workers.
 If workers hold those beliefs, then I’d rather have people talking out in the open about the implications of such beliefs.
 As a practical matter, though, in my experience, respectful interfaith dialogue on workplace-related matters has invariably promoted egalitarianism and a high view of the value of human beings, no matter what their beliefs are.
 It will be a positive thing.

 How does religious diversity contribute to more healthy corporate cultures?

-Kent: Religious diversity contributes to a healthier corporate culture because it enables full engagement of our employees and sets the stage for mutual trust to flourish.
+Kent: Religious diversity contributes to a healthier corporate culture because it enables our employees’ full engagement and sets the stage for mutual trust to flourish.

 In this context, I would like to point out one of the pitfalls of not allowing religious and spiritual topics to be discussed in the workplace.
 A culture that stifles this kind of discussion tends to drive people into the echo chamber.
 In other words, if I can’t talk to people of other faiths about this, then I’m relegated to talking only to “my own kind.”
 Suppose, for instance, that I’ve been engaged in a scripture study that explored the detrimental effects of favoritism and the inherent worth of all human beings, and I’m wrestling with a question involving the company’s anti-discrimination policies.
-If I think some people in the room might ascribe to a different faith from my own, then I feel I must not bring up insights from my scripture study.
+If I think some people in the room might ascribe to a different faith from my own, I must not bring up insights from my scripture study.
 It’s just not considered proper.
-So I talk only to people like me; or I talk in code which can only be deciphered by people like me.
-In so doing, I never learn that there is extremely broad consensus among faiths that such favoritism is wrong.
+So I talk only to people like me, or I talk in code which people like me can only decipher.
+In so doing, I never learn that there is a broad consensus among faiths that such favoritism is wrong.
 Worse, I may hear negative and distorted stories about other faiths, and unless there’s cross-communication, those distortions cannot be rebutted by those who ascribe to those faiths.
 Walls of unjustified distrust and suspicion are allowed to grow.

-Another way that a purposeful focus on religious diversity contributes to a more healthy corporate culture is that it can strengthen people’s resolve to live according to their principles.
-Suppose, for instance, an employee becomes aware of a corrupt activity (like, say, the VW emissions fraud) and is worried he might be criticized and pressured if he raises questions about it.
-Or suppose an employee sees workplace bullying going on, and worries about what might happen to her if she calls it out.
-Wouldn’t we want our employees to apply the principles of their faiths, to speak truth to power?
+A purposeful focus on religious diversity contributes to a more healthy corporate culture because it can strengthen people’s resolve to live according to their principles.
+Suppose, for instance, an employee becomes aware of corrupt activity (like, say, the VW emissions fraud) and is worried he might be criticized and pressured if he raises questions about it.
+Or suppose an employee sees workplace bullying going on and worries about what might happen to her if she calls it out.
+Wouldn’t we want our employees to apply their faith principles to speak truth to power?
 With that in mind, why not enable and even encourage optional workplace studies on faith-based topics like this?

 Those are just a couple of examples.